Installation

 Agent setup

-Add a section to your project's agent instructions file (CLAUDE.md, .cursorrules, .github/copilot-instructions.md, or equivalent):
+Or add a snippet to your project's agent instructions file manually (CLAUDE.md, .cursorrules, .github/copilot-instructions.md, or equivalent):

 ## Dev Logs